Consequences of preserving reversibility in quantum superchannels: Introduction

 References \cite{procopio15,rubino17,goswami18} have exploited quantum interferometry to obtain experimental implementations of the quantum switch, and although there is an ongoing debate on what would be a ``fair implementation'' of the quantum switch, the physical implementation/interpretation and the mathematical structure of the quantum switch are simpler than general superchannels with indefinite causal order \cite{oreshkov2018timedelocalized,araujo16}.
 For instance, there is no simple classification or universal procedure to analyze general superchannels.

 Reversibility is a key concept in several physical theories.
 Motivated by the role of reversibility in physical theories, Ref.\,\cite{araujo16} introduced the definition of pure superchannels as superchannels preserving the reversibility of input operations.
-More formally, a superchannel is said to be pure if it transforms causally independent unitary channels into a unitary channel.
+More formally, a superchannel is said to be pure if it transforms independent unitary channels into a unitary channel.
 The authors proposed a purification postulate stating that superchannels which cannot be purified do not have a fair physical implementation.
 Reference\,\cite{oreshkov2018timedelocalized} shows that pure two-slot superchannels have a realization on suitably defined ``time-delocalized'' subsystems and Ref.\,\cite{guerin18} proves an equivalence between pure processes and multilinear maps that admit a description in terms of consistent causal reference frames.

 In this paper we analyze the restrictions imposed by the reversibility preserving property of superchannels and present a simple decomposition for this class of processes.
-We show that pure quantum superchannels with two slots can be divided in two cases: 1) causally ordered superchannels that can be realized by standard quantum circuits only involving unitary operations; 2) coherent superposition of two pure causally ordered superchannels which may be seem as a generalization of the quantum switch.
-Our characterization provides a potential interpretation for every pure superchannel with two slots.
+We show that pure quantum superchannels with two slots can be divided \ReviseFurther{into} two cases: 1) quantum combs realizable only with unitary operations (pure combs); 2) coherent superposition of two pure combs of which input operations are differently ordered, which may be seen as a generalization of the quantum switch\footnote{\ReviseFurther{Related results are recently presented in Ref.\,\cite{lorenz2020causal} and Ref.\,\,\cite{barrett20} by Barrett \etal using different proof techniques.
+While they employ techniques developed to investigate quantum common causes and quantum causal models \cite{allen2016quantum}, independently developed alternative techniques to specifically analyze quantum superchannels are used in this paper and the proofs are self-contained.
+See \nameref{sec:NoteAdded} in detail.}}. \ReviseFurther{As case 1) is a special case of case 2) where one of the two pure combs is trivial, we present the result in the form of case 2) in the following sections.} Our characterization provides a potential interpretation for every pure superchannel with two slots.